freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1590.1

 Squashing commits means that you will take a bunch of commits and turn them into one.
 This is helpful to keep your commit history clean and something you want try to do.
 Replace `pick` with an `s` next to all your commits except the one with the message `feat: add column references`.
 When you are done, save and exit the file.
+You will find yourself in another instance of `nano`.
+Don't change aything just yet.

 #### HINTS